Mirciulica15/DevOps-Tech-Summer-Practice-2024/MariaFelecan/Kubernetes/tutorial-resume.md

 **Labels and selectors**
    -  labels are any key value pair
    -  they match a specific selector
+   - selector used to connect to pod through label

 **Ports**
   -   service has a port where the service is located